thi-ng/blog/2016/20160502-hiperf-clojurescript.md

 ## asm.js & Emscripten

-Even though [thi.ng](https://thi.ng/) started out as (and largely still is) a Clojure & Clojurescript-centric collection of projects, over the past year I’ve been slowly expanding its scope to become more polyglot, so far mainly in the form of some still unreleased C projects (not counting previous OpenCL related thi.ngs).
+Even though [thi.ng](https://thi.ng/) started out as (and largely still is) a Clojure & Clojurescript-centric collection of projects, over the past year I've been slowly expanding its scope to become more polyglot, so far mainly in the form of some still unreleased C projects (not counting previous OpenCL related thi.ngs).
 And whilst the combination of [Clojure](https://clojure.org)/[Clojurescript](https://github.com/clojure/clojurescript)

--   C seems a bit weird at first, I’m fully convinced (and have proof!) there are many use cases for which I believe this combination is golden, giving us the best of both worlds: one of the currently best approaches and workflows to build the high-level aspects of an app and at the same time benefit from much better
+-   C seems a bit weird at first, I'm fully convinced (and have proof!) there are many use cases for which I believe this combination is golden, giving us the best of both worlds: one of the currently best approaches and workflows to build the high-level aspects of an app and at the same time benefit from much better